Lucas Dos Santos Pinheiro

-Lucas Dos Santos Pinheiro (born 11 February 1994 in Manaus, Amazon, Brazil) is a black belt Brazilian Jiu Jitsu athlete who competes professionally for the Atos Jiu Jitsu Team in the United States.
+Lucas Dos Santos Pinheiro, known as, Lucas Pinheiro (born 11 February 1994 in Manaus, Amazon, Brazil) is a black belt Brazilian Jiu Jitsu athlete who competes professionally for the Atos Jiu Jitsu Team in the United States.
+Pinheiro is a 2023 World Jiu-Jitsu Champion.

 Career

 Lucas Pinheiro is a 1st degree black belt student under BJJ legend André Galvão in San Diego, California.
 Pinheiro is also a former student of Faustino Neto (Mestre Pina) and Cícero Costha.
 He has earned important medals at the Brazilian National Jiu-Jitsu Championship as well as World Jiu-Jitsu Championship and is currently one of the top competitors in the Rooster and Light-featherweight divisions.
 In 2019, Pinheiro was ranked #9 over all weights by IBJJF in the No-Gi category.

+Pinheiro won his first IBJJF No Gi World Championship in 2022, and his first IBJJF World Championship in 2023.
+At the end of 2023, he announced his decision to become a coach alongside Ronaldo 'Jacare' Souza at Jacare Martial Arts.